janschupke/flashcards/README.md

 ## Features

+### Core Learning Features
 - **Three Flashcard Modes:**
-  - **拼音 (Pinyin):** Show characters and type pinyin (default mode)
+  - **拼音 (Pinyin) - F1:** Show characters and type pinyin (default mode)
-  - **简体 (Simplified):** Show traditional characters and type simplified characters
+  - **简体 (Simplified) - F2:** Show traditional characters and type simplified characters
-  - **繁体 (Traditional):** Show simplified characters and type traditional characters
+  - **繁体 (Traditional) - F3:** Show simplified characters and type traditional characters
-- **Interactive Flashcards:** Practice Chinese characters with instant feedback.
+- **Interactive Flashcards:** Practice Chinese characters with instant feedback
-- **Pinyin Input & Evaluation:** Type pinyin and get instant feedback on accuracy.
+- **Pinyin Input & Evaluation:** Type pinyin and get instant feedback on accuracy
-- **Character Input & Evaluation:** Type Chinese characters and get instant feedback.
+- **Character Input & Evaluation:** Type Chinese characters and get instant feedback
-- **Hint System:** Toggle pinyin and English hints for each character.
+- **Hint System:** Toggle pinyin and English hints for each character (buttons in top panel)
-- **Progress Tracking:** See your progress and statistics as you learn.
-- **Keyboard Shortcuts:** Quickly reveal hints, switch modes, or move to the next card.
+- **Keyboard Shortcuts:** Quickly reveal hints, switch modes, or move to the next card

-- **Custom Range:** Choose how many characters to study in a session (dynamic ranges per mode).
-- **Traditional Character Support:** View traditional characters alongside simplified.
-- **Incorrect Answers Tracking:** Review your mistakes and learn from them.
+### Adaptive Learning System
+- **Intelligent Character Selection:** The app uses a weighted algorithm that shows characters you're struggling with more often, while ensuring no character appears more than 50% of the time
+- **Progressive Range Expansion:** Starts with the first 100 characters and automatically expands your practice range as you improve (every 10 answers, expands by 10 if success rate ≥80%)
+- **Performance Tracking:** Tracks correct/incorrect answers for each character individually
+- **Adaptive Range Display:** Shows current practice range (e.g., "1-100") on the main page

+### Statistics & Progress
+- **Per-Character Statistics:** View detailed performance data for each character you've practiced
+- **Success Rate Tracking:** See which characters you've mastered (≥80%), are learning (50-79%), or struggling with (<50%)
+- **Color-Coded Statistics:** Green for mastered, yellow for learning, red for struggling
+- **Sortable Statistics:** Sort by character, correct count, total attempts, or success rate
+- **Filterable Statistics:** Filter to show all, struggling, or mastered characters
+- **Answer History:** Review your last 100 answers with color-coded correct/incorrect status
-- **Previous Character Display:** See the last character you studied.
+- **Previous Answer Display:** See the last character you studied with your submitted answer

+### Data Persistence
+- **Local Storage:** All progress, statistics, and history are saved locally in your browser
+- **Cross-Session Persistence:** Your data persists across page refreshes and browser sessions
+- **Reset Functionality:** Reset all statistics with confirmation modal (keeps current character/mode)

+### User Interface
-- **Responsive Design:** Works great on desktop and mobile.
+- **Responsive Design:** Works great on desktop and mobile devices
+- **Toast Notifications:** Visual feedback when your practice range expands
+- **About Section:** Comprehensive documentation explaining the app and adaptive algorithm
+- **Tab Navigation:** Easy access to Flashcards, History, Statistics, and About sections

 ---

 ## Keyboard Shortcuts

-- **Enter:** Move to next character
+- **Enter:** Submit answer and move to next character
 - **F1:** Switch to Pinyin mode
 - **F2:** Switch to Simplified mode
 - **F3:** Switch to Traditional mode
 - **Left Arrow:** Switch to previous mode
 - **Right Arrow:** Switch to next mode
 - **Comma (,):** Toggle pinyin hint
 - **Period (.):** Toggle English hint
-- **Arrow Up/Down:** Adjust character range

 ---

+## Adaptive Learning System Explained

+### Character Selection Algorithm
+The app uses a weighted random selection algorithm that:
+- Prioritizes untested characters in the active set (configurable percentage, default 40%)
+- Calculates success rate for each tested character in your current practice range
+- Weights characters with lower success rates more heavily (they need more practice)
+- Ensures no character has more than 50% selection probability (maximum)
+- Ensures no character has less than 10% selection probability (minimum)
+- Falls back to random selection if there's not enough performance data

+**Configuration:**
+- Minimum selection chance: 10%
+- Maximum selection chance: 50%
+- Weight multiplier: 2.0x
+- Minimum attempts for adaptive: 3
+- Untested priority: 40% (characters with no attempts get higher priority)

+### Range Expansion
+The app automatically expands your practice range as you improve:
+- **Starting Range:** First 100 characters
+- **Expansion Check:** Every 10 answers
+- **Expansion Criteria:** ≥80% success rate with at least 10 attempts
+- **Expansion Amount:** +10 characters per expansion
+- **Maximum Range:** 1,500 characters (full dataset)

+When your range expands, you'll see a toast notification at the top of the screen.

+---

 ## Data Source

-- Contains the 1,500 most common Chinese characters.
+- Contains the 1,500 most common Chinese characters
-- Each entry includes: 汉字 (simplified), pinyin, English meaning, and traditional character mapping.
+- Each entry includes: 汉字 (simplified), traditional character, pinyin, and English meaning
+- All modes support the full 1,500 character dataset
-- Traditional characters are automatically generated using a comprehensive mapping system.
+- Traditional characters are included for all entries
-- **Mode-specific filtering:** Simplified and Traditional modes only use characters where simplified ≠ traditional (539 characters).

 ---